thearnica/react-media-match/README.md

            }</span>
        )}
     </MediaMatches>

+    // there is also "hooks" API for pickMatch
 </ProvideMediaMatchers>
 ```
 PS: Don’t forget to __wrap all this with ProvideMediaMatchers__ - without it MediaMatches will always picks the "last" branch.